loge5/conf-cfg-ini/README.md

 ### trimLines ###
 *default: true*

-Should spaces ignored at beginn and end of line?
+Should spaces ignored at begin and end of line?